-In December 2015 I did the Lightning Process with Helen.
+In December 2015, I did the Lightning Process.
 I dithered for years – I’d had chronic fatigue for almost 10 years at varying levels, sometimes incapacitating but most of the time ‘just’ feeling bleugh enough to never be able to plan anything with the certainty I’d be well enough to go through with it.
 Life was definitely on hold with no sign I’d ever get better, and I was miserable.

 Then in 2015 I got seriously ill again and was housebound for 3 months.
 Life stopped completely and I was in danger of losing my job.
 For lots of reasons the moment had come to bite the bullet, borrow some money on top of the mass of debt I’d already racked up through being ill, and see if the Lightning Process worked for me.
 It was terrifying and exciting in equal measure.